• Instagram Icon

 Why is My Water Usage So High?

-The two most common reasons for high water consumption are leaks and irrigation, in fact approximately 50% of the water used by a household is used outside (check out the rebates and incentives page for irrigation help).
+The two most common reasons for high water consumption are leaks and irrigation.
+In fact, approximately 50% of the water used by a household is used outside (check out the rebates and incentives page for irrigation help).
 Once water passes through the water meter, the homeowner becomes responsible for the water usage.
 The City has no way of knowing specifically how that water was consumed, whether in your home or outside in your yard.
-Other potential sources of high consumption include: pressure washer cleaning, filling a pool, washing vehicles, laundry loads, long showers, new sod or plants.
+Other potential sources of high consumption include: pressure washer cleaning, filling a pool, washing vehicles, laundry loads, long showers, and new sod or plants.
 Check out the "Conservation Tips" section for ways to save water.

 Congratulations City of Lakeland Water Utilities!